ash-shar/thoughtful-agents/README.md

 5. **Participation** - Deciding when and how to engage in conversation

 The Python implementation includes:
-- Thinking engine for thought generation and evaluation
+- Thinking engine for thought generation, evaluation, selection, and articulation
 - System 1 (fast, automatic) and System 2 (slow, deliberate) thinking
 - Mental object management (thoughts, memories)
 - Saliency-based memory and thought retrieval